The following letter was submitted by the Seaford Board of Education

 As information becomes available, we will post it to the district’s website: www.seaford.k12.ny.us

-On Tuesday, October 16, 2012 between the hours of 7 a.m. and 9 p.m. the registered voters of the school district will be asked to vote on a proposition concerning the sale of the Seaford Avenue School building and property.
+On Wednesday, December 12, 2012 between the hours of 7 a.m. and 9 p.m. the registered voters of the school district will be asked to vote on this proposition concerning the sale of the Seaford Avenue School building and property.

 Brian W. Fagan